purehunter1/Water-Level-Meter-on-Arduino-Nano/README.md

 <P STYLE="margin-bottom: 0cm">#
+Water-Level-Meter-on-Arduino-Nano<BR><BR>This project shows how to build up a water level meter with a self-made capacitive sensor based on an Arduino Nano with only very few additional components.<BR>
+  <BR>Measurement values are
-Water-Level-Meter-on-Arduino-Nano<BR><BR>This project shows how to build up a water level meter with a self-made capacitive sensor based on an Arduino Nano with only very few additional components.<BR>It can be configured with an optional temperature compensation realized with only 3 more cheap components.<BR><BR>Measurement values are averaged over n cycles for stable results and normalized to 255 to fit in one Byte for easy serial communication.<BR>The program can be modified to get the output as an analog value instead or additional to the serial data
+averaged over n cycles for stable results and normalized to 255 to fit in one Byte for easy serial communication.<BR>The program can be modified to get the output as an analog value instead or additional to the serial data